AdobeDocs/experience-manager-65.it-IT/help/sites-deploying/mssl-replication.md

 ---
 title: Replicazione con SSL reciproco
-seo-title: Replicazione con SSL reciproco
+seo-title: Replicating Using Mutual SSL
 description: Scopri come configurare AEM in modo che un agente di replica nell’istanza di authoring utilizzi SSL (MSSL) reciproco per connettersi all’istanza di pubblicazione.
 Utilizzando MSSL, l’agente di replica e il servizio HTTP sull’istanza di pubblicazione utilizzano i certificati per autenticarsi a vicenda.
-seo-description: Scopri come configurare AEM in modo che un agente di replica nell’istanza di authoring utilizzi SSL (MSSL) reciproco per connettersi all’istanza di pubblicazione.
-Utilizzando MSSL, l’agente di replica e il servizio HTTP sull’istanza di pubblicazione utilizzano i certificati per autenticarsi a vicenda.
+seo-description: Learn how to configure AEM so that a replication agent on the author instance uses mutual SSL (MSSL) to connect with the publish instance.
+Using MSSL, the replication agent and the HTTP service on the publish instance use certificates to authenticate each other.
 uuid: f4bc5e61-a58c-4fd2-9a24-b31e0c032c15
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES